Environmental issues in the United Arab Emirates: Coastal urbanization

 In the last 30 years, the United Arab Emirates boom in the oil industry has caused largely urbanized cities like Dubai and Abu Dhabi.
 Their approach in technology, economic and politics are represented by high-tech innovations, enhanced infrastructure and an established industry with worldwide operating companies.
-Those conditions shaped UAE's society and powered the urbanization in their development.
+Those conditions shaped the UAE's society and powered the urbanization in their development.

-The growing industrial business influenced people from all over the world, to settle down in the UAE.
+The growing industrial business influenced people from all over the world to settle down in the UAE.
 Driven by the increasing prosperity, society overconsumes to adapt to the rising living standard.
 Also, the high demand for cheap labor attracts many migrants.

 The urbanization of UAE influences the environment, the social structure, and the economy in this area.
 Also, the growing tourism sector in this urban environment challenges the country's food, social and energy security.
-In detail, to provide the growing population with food, UAE overfish and overgraze.
+In detail, to provide the growing population with food, the UAE overfishes and overgrazes.
 The waste is reaching crisis levels while the exploitation of oil and gas comes with wealth but destroys environmental habitat.

-"Ecological Footprint World resources are being consumed at a rate 25 % faster on average than their availability".
+"Ecological footprint World resources are being consumed at a rate 25% faster on average than their availability".
 That is caused by the UAE's rapidly growing population in their major cities while environmental resources are rare.
 Urbanization destroyed the natural habitat and industrial development led to water pollution and exploitation of natural resources.

-In 1971, when the United Arab Emirates was founded, the country´s population was approximately 300 000 people.
-Today, the country has over 9 000 000 citizens while 89,5% live in urban areas.
+In 1971, when the United Arab Emirates was founded, the country´s population was approximately 300,000 people.
+Today, the country has over 9,000,000 people while 89,5% live in urban areas.
 Within the next 100 years, the centralization on the coastal area will face a rising sea level caused by climate change.
 For instance, 50% of the United Arab Emirates population would be affected by a sea-level rising of 5 meters.